Sometimes brunch isn’t enough

-We pride ourselves on being a safe space for those who identify as geek girls.
-But this safe space only meets irl typically once a month.
-What about all those other times you’re in need?
+We pride ourselves on being a safe space for those who identify as geek girls, but our safe space only meets IRL once a month.
+What about the other times you’re in need?
 What if you need a safe space now?
-What if you think you need a little more assistance than a friendly gathering?
+What if you think you need a little more assistance than a friendly face once a month?
 In keeping with our #GGBDoBetter campaign, we want to make sure that we’re doing better for you outside of brunch.
 Whatever your needs, there is always hope.
 Here’s where you can turn in an emergency situation.

 National Suicide Prevention Lifeline

 Created to raise awareness, offer support, fund research and call for action in regard to advancing a national response to the problem of suicide.

 SAVE (Suicide Awareness Voices of Education)